 How we are helping

 Australia is supporting market development to promote growth and improve livelihoods.
-Our program focuses on better research and innovative technology adoption, and on boosting private sector activity.
-Australia is sharing highly relevant technical, research and agri-business expertise, including through the Australian Centre for International Agricultural Research (ACIAR) and the Commonwealth Scientific and Industrial Research Organisation (CSIRO).
+Our program focuses on better research and innovative technology adoption, on boosting private sector activities and improving access to key services to enhance agricultural productivity and food security.
+By sharing it's highly relevant technical, research and agri-business expertise, including through the Australian Centre for International Agricultural Research (ACIAR), Australia is supporting practical solutions to enhanced agricultural productivity and growth.

 Agricultural productivity assistance in Sub-Saharan Africa

 Working with effective humanitarian partners, Australia provides assistance to communities in Africa affected by humanitarian crises.
 We will continue to focus our humanitarian assistance on responding to urgent humanitarian needs, including protection, food security and nutrition.
 The disproportionate impact of conflict and disasters on women and girls is of utmost concern and Australia will advocate for better monitoring of gender and protection issues.
 Australia will advance the interests of affected populations and influence policy decisions in line with best-practice humanitarian principles.

 Empowering women and girls and improving gender equality outcomes